 How well is your Google Ads campaign performing?

-We spoke with HawkSEM’s CEO, Sam Yadegar, about how to perform a thorough Google Ads audit to optimize your campaign performance.
+We spoke with HawkSEM co-founder and CEO Sam Yadegar about how to perform a thorough Google Ads audit that can help boost ROI.

 hawksem blog - google ads audit